-When choosing a site for your garden, in most cases, you ought to work with the North and South orientation.
-This means that you leave the beds open to the morning sun as well as the afternoon sun maximising the sunlight that your plants will receive.
+When choosing a site for your garden, in most cases, you ought to work with a North/South orientation.
+This means that you leave the beds open to the morning sun as well as the afternoon sun maximizing the sunlight that your plants receive.

 After this, consider a site that is close to the kitchen for an obvious reason.
 If you have ever had to run out in the rain and through thick mushy mud to get an urgent bell pepper you would understand exactly why your vegetable garden should be situated as close to the house as possible!

 Consider a space that is out of the shade of trees and other buildings.
 In reality, most vegetables need from 6-8 hours of sun each day.
-You would also not want each falling leaf or flower from shedding trees on your vegetable garden (although I have fallen leaves e.v.e.r.y.w.h.e.r.e!).
+You would also not want each falling leaf or flower from shedding plants to fall on your vegetable garden (although I have fallen leaves e.v.e.r.y.w.h.e.r.e!).

 If you’re going to build your raised garden directly on the ground, choose an area that is as level as possible.
 This will reduce your work in ground preparation as you would first need to fill in the uneven ground before laying out the raised bed.